CentOS-PaaS-SIG/ci-pipeline/README.md

 The CI-Pipeline is designed to take the Fedora dist-git repos that make up the Fedora Atomic Host and build the RPMs and create the OStree composes and images.
 Tests will run at different pipeline stages of the pipeline.
 Unit tests will run during the building of the RPMs.
 Once RPMs are built successfully functional tests will run against these packages.
 Once the compose of the OStree and images is complete integration of the entire host image will be executed.
 The final piece is to configure an Origin Openshift cluster using the Atomic Openshift Installer on top of the Fedora Atomic Host images and executing the e2e conformance tests.
 Once the OStree and images are validated a message will be published on the fedmsg bus under the CentOS CI topic.

 The backbone of communication is fedmsg.
 Success and failures of the different pipeline stages will be communicated to reviewers/maintainers in Fedora as well as in the CentOS CI-Pipeline.
-The reviewers/maintainers can initially choose to &quot;opt-in&quot; and ultimately be a gating requirementWhen a new OStree and image is available and has passed an acceptable level of testing messages will be published and then Red Hat continuos delivery phase will consume these OStrees and images.
+The reviewers/maintainers can initially choose to &quot;opt-in&quot; and ultimately be a gating requirement.
+When a new OStree and image is available and has passed an acceptable level of testing messages will be published and then Red Hat continuous delivery phase will consume these OStrees and images.

 ## Dependencies and Assumptions